 It is the way that “we” view, treat, and oppress women.

 It would be erroneous for me to say that Asian culture is entirely proned to be against women but I can share my personal experience that as a young Korean man, I was influenced – partly through the Confucian culture and worldview that women were born to serve their fathers as young girls, their husbands when they got married, and their grown sons when they were older mothers.
 Their lives and purpose – in part – revolved around men.

-As a person of the Christian faith, I learned – in bits and pieces (both in subtle and occasionally in direct ways) that women should be our “partners.”
+I know that others may not have had similar experiences but for me, as a person of the Christian faith, I learned – in bits and pieces (both in subtle and occasionally in direct ways) that women should be our “partners.”
 They should be quiet, submissive and know their place.
 Obey and honor their fathers, love and submit to their husbands, and raise godly sons and daughters.

 Why didn’t I learn that women and men are both created in the beautiful image of God?
 Why didn’t I learn that while we have different roles, we are also created equal in the image of God?
 Why didn’t I learn that through Christ, women and men can do all things through Him who gives strength and grace.